-You should receive your account log in details and UUN from EUCLID shortly after submitting your application.
+You should receive your account log in details and UUN from the applicant hub shortly after submitting your application.
 If you have not received this within a few days, please contact Student Systems.

 You may re-apply if you feel that your application has strengthened considerably by the next admissions cycle, however we cannot guarantee that you will be made an offer the second time round.

-Log in to your EUCLID account to track the progress of your application.
+Log in to your applicant hub to track the progress of your application.
 Any requests or notifications from the admissions team will be sent to your MyEd inbox.
 You should also receive an email alerting you to any updates - this will be sent to the contact email specified in your application.

 No. Due to the high volume of applications we receive and the associated heavy email traffic, we would kindly ask that applicants do not email us requesting frequent updates.
-You can track the progress of your application through your EUCLID portal and you will be alerted to any updates via your MyEd inbox.
+You can track the progress of your application through your applicant hub and you will be alerted to any updates via your MyEd inbox.